-A. Immediately upon appointment, each Commissioner and alternate shall familiarize themselves with
+A. Immediately upon appointment, each Commissioner and alternate shall familiarize themselves with appropriate shall provide all trainings required of Comissioners to the Commission in public meetings or via video recording, etc.

 City Charter section 604 and with Chapters 2.45, and 2.47 of the Oakland Municipal Code.